Mazahua people: Territory

 Mazahua territory is in central Mexico, northwest of Mexico City.
 It extends over 6,068 km^{2} centered on northern and western State of Mexico, extending into small parts of Michoacán and Querétaro.
 In the State of Mexico, the Mazahua are found in the municipalities of Almoloya de Juárez, Atlacomulco, Donato Guerra, El Oro de Hidalgo, Ixtlahuaca, Jocotitlán, San Felipe del Progreso, Temascalcingo, Villa de Allende and Villa Victoria.
 In Michoacan, they are found in the municipality of Zitácuaro and Susupuato.
 Their territory is bordered by that of the Otomi, to the north and the east; the Matlatzincas, to the south; and the Purépecha, to the west.

 The Mazahua are the largest Indigenous group in the State of Mexico and the most dominant in the municipalities of San Felipe del Progreso, San José del Rincón, Villa Victoria and Villa de Allende.

 The territory is mountainous, with small mountain ranges part of either the Sierra Madre Occidental or the result of the Trans-Mexican Volcanic Belt.
 The ranges include the San Andrés which runs through Jocotitlán, San Felipe del Progreso, Atlacomulco, and El Oro.

 The climate is temperate to cold because of the altitude.
 Flat areas are important for agriculture.
 The main drainage is the Lerma River, along with the La Gavia, Las Lajas, Malacotepec and La Ciénega Rivers.
 Because of the proximity to Mexico City, the area has good road infrastructure.

-There are also a number of important dams such as Villa Victoria, Browkman, El Salto and Tepetitlán.
+There are also a number of important dams such as Villa Victoria, El Salto and Tepetitlán.
 Most of the territory is forest, with some semi-desert areas, but both are seriously degraded.
 Both logging and hunting have put a number of species in danger of extinction.
 Part of Mazahua territory is in the Monarch Butterfly Biosphere Reserve.